 - Difficulties in switching service providers (such as cloud) due to vendor lock-in practices.

 On personal data, as well as ensuring a high level of protection for personal data, the General Data Protection Regulation (GDPR) already provides for the free movement of personal data within the Union, next to its primary goal of protecting personal data.
-Together with the GDPR, this Regulation will therefore ensure a comprehensive and coherent approach to the free movement of data in the EU.
+Together with the GDPR, this Regulation will therefore ensure a comprehensive and coherent approach to the free movement of all data in the EU.

 The new Regulation ensures: